sygmaprotocol/sygma-sdk/examples/substrate-to-evm-fungible-transfer/README.md

 This example script performs the following steps:

 1. **Initializes the SDK**: It connects to the Substrate node via WebSocket and initializes the SDK.
-2. **Retrieves Supported Domains and Resources**: It fetches the list of supported domains (Tangle and Sepolia in this case) and resources like `sygUSD`.
+2. **Retrieves Supported Domains and Resources**: It fetches the list of supported domains (Tangle and Sepolia in this case) and resources like `tTNT`.
 3. **Constructs a Transfer Object**: A transfer object is built, specifying the token amount, the source, and destination chains (Tangle and Sepolia).
 4. **Fetches Transfer Fees**: The SDK calculates the fees required for the transfer.
 5. **Signs and Sends the Transaction**: The transfer transaction is signed with your Substrate account and broadcasted to the network.